University of Cincinnati Lecture and Workshop

 The exhibition runs October 11–November 4th at Milwaukee Art Museum's Schroeder Galleria, a public space that is open during regular museum hours.

 Creative Grounds 8x3

-Could Be Architecture is contributing an installation to activate classroom 303 in Anthony Overton Elementary, a closed public school in Chicago's Bronzeville neighborhood as part of the Creative Grounds 8x3: Art and Architecture project.
+Could Be Architecture contributes 'Carpet Creatures,' an installation to activate classroom 303 in Anthony Overton Elementary, a closed public school in Chicago's Bronzeville neighborhood as part of the Creative Grounds 8x3: Art and Architecture project.
 Creative Grounds is an initiative led by Borderless Studio to explore the community and urban role of school grounds after the largest public schools closure in Chicago's history.

 “Audience(s)” Symposium @ University of Wisconsin-Milwaukee

 Could Be Architecture is one of six invited practices to participate in 100% Contemporary: “Audience(s)”, a symposium and workshop at the School of Architecture & Urban Planning (SARUP) at the University of Wisconsin-Milwaukee.
 100% Contemporary: “Audience(s)” is organized by Assistant Professors Whitney Moon and Kyle Reynolds.

 The Unsolicited Sideshow

 The Unsolicited Sideshow at the Chicago Architecture Biennial opens at the Chicago Athletic Association Hotel!
 The Unsolicited Sideshow is a pop-up exhibition and event series that explores how the contemporary condition of ‘otherness’ informs architectural expression.
 Curated in collaboration with Chelsea Ross and Matt Harlan, Could Be Architecture lead the exhibition design and fabrication.

 Joseph and Zack are selected as summer teaching fellows at Lawrence Tech University's 2017 Critical Practice Studio.